Aiden0526/news_chat/README.md

 Make sure you have those packages ready before running the script.
-You can install them in the requirements.txt by this terminal command:
+You can install them in the requirements.txt or by this terminal command:

 ```